Victorious 3.0: Even More Music from the Hit TV Show: Promotion and release

 The pre-order for Victorious 3.0: Even More Music from the Hit TV Show became available on October 16, 2012, with the promotional single "L.A.
 Boyz" released the same day.
 Two days later, Nickelodeon premiered a music video for "L.A.
 Boyz", which features Victoria Justice and Ariana Grande singing the track.
 Commercially, the track peaked at number six on the US Billboard Kid Digital Song Sales chart.

 Victorious 3.0: Even More Music from the Hit TV Show was officially released for digital download and streaming on November 6, 2012.
-The Walmart ZinePak edition of Victorious 3.0: Even More Music from the Hit TV Show was released exclusively in Walmart stores in physical release and included two bonus tracks, a 48-page magazine featuring behind-the-scenes photos from Victorious, interviews from the cast, and recaps of past episodes.
-In December 2012, a music video for "Here's 2 Us" was released on Nickelodeon and consisted scenes from a Victorious episode.
+The Walmart ZinePak edition of Victorious 3.0: Even More Music from the Hit TV Show was released exclusively in Walmart stores for physical release and included two bonus tracks, a 48-page magazine featuring behind-the-scenes photos from Victorious, interviews from the cast, and recaps of past episodes.
+In November 2012, a music video for "Here's 2 Us" was released on Nickelodeon and consisted scenes from a Victorious episode.